THEB05S-T/Jaavo/privacy.md

 ## Feedback

-If you choose to submit feedback through the app, your message and email (if provided) are sent to a third-party form service (Formspree) so we can read and respond.
+If you choose to submit feedback through the app, your message and, if provided, your email address are sent to a third-party form service (Formspree, operated by Formspree, Inc.) so we can read and respond.
+Formspree forwards the submission to the developer's personal email.
 This is entirely optional and user-initiated.
+If you do not submit feedback, no data is sent to Formspree.

 ## Analytics